ironaxia/stream-caster/README.md

-# stream-caster
+# Stream Caster
-Cast video from Stream
+Cast video from online Stream.

+## License

+This project is licensed under the Unlicense License - see the [LICENSE](LICENSE) file for details